Motivesoft/mcd/README.md

 # mcd
-Command line executable to make and directory and change into it as a single command - a combo `md` and `cd`.
+Command line utility to make and directory and change into it as a single command - a combo `md` and `cd`.

 # What and why?
 For me, when I make a directory in a command prompt window, I usually also want to change into it.